laboon/CS1699/deliverables/deliverable3/deliverable3.md

 Tests and code should be on GitHub or another publicly accessible repository.

+You are allowed to choose your partner for this deliverable.
+There should be TWO and ONLY TWO students per group.
+The partner CANNOT be someone with whom you have partnered before.
+If you cannot find a partner, please let me know and I will help you find one.

 ## Format
 Every group should have a title page with:
 * The name of the project under test